Posted by Dr. Roger Kendall on Apr 12, 2019 10:46:54 AM

-Healthy fats, such as Omega 3 fatty acids, the EPA and the DHA are paramount in terms of maintaining heart health, as are supplements like curcumin, vitamin D, and DMG.
-A healthy diet inclusive of colorful fruits and vegetables, modest protein, key herbs, and grass-fed butter on occasion instead of olive oil and coconut oil can go a long way to improving your antioxidant defense system.
+Healthy fats, such as Omega 3 fatty acids, the EPA and the DHA are paramount in terms of maintaining cardiovascular health, as are supplements like curcumin, vitamin D, and DMG.* A healthy diet inclusive of colorful fruits and vegetables, modest protein, key herbs, and free-range, grass-fed animal products on occasion instead of olive oil and coconut oil can go a long way to improving your antioxidant defense system.

 Inflammation does not affect heart health alone.
-It works with an impaired immune system to cause irreversible cardiovascular damage.
+It works with an impaired immune system to cause poor cardiovascular health.
 Promoting better metabolism with a controlled diet and detoxification will help build a better state of wellness where heart degeneration is stalled.
 It takes all systems working in cohesion to produce remarkable results, but the impact of inflammation and heart health is ultimately within your control.